apisnetworks/apiscp-docs/docs/admin/Customizing.md

 #### Hiding/removing existing apps

-Apps populated as part of apnscp may be hidden or removed from view using `hide()` and `remove()` respectively.
+Apps populated as part of ApisCP may be hidden or removed from view using `hide()` and `remove()` respectively.
 Application ID is the basename from the URI path, i.e. for /apps/foo the application ID is "foo" and likewise "quuz" is the application ID for /apps/quuz.

 `config/custom/templates/admin.php`: